kapjain/Learn-Python/Python topics.md

 - yield statement
 - scope of a variable(local, nonlocal, global)
 - Recursion
-- all built in functions
+- all built in functions(map, reduce, filter, zip)

 6. Packages and module
 - Creating Python Packages and modules